k-box/k-box/docs/user/work-with-kbox/files-organization.md

 ## Organization of files

-You can organize your files in accessible projects, in "My Collections" and [other sections](./getting-started.md#files-navigation).
+The files are being organized in accessible projects and [other sections](./getting-started.md#files-navigation).
+Users can organize files in My Collections according to their preference.
 Private collections are colored green for distinction from project collections (orange).
 Please do right-click on the collection where you intend to create an internal structuring, select "New Collection".
 Hit the arrow-like symbol on the collection to see the subcollections.

 ![browse collection](../img/browse-collections.png)